 4. Erect a masonry retaining wall

-For a step up from a wood retaining structure, go for a masonry retaining wall.
+For a step up from a wood retaining structure, go for masonry retaining wall.
 A masonry retaining wall is anything built from concrete, whether it is a self-stacked nursery block, poured-in-place concrete, or concrete blocks with stucco, stone veneer, tiles, etc. Masonry tends to last longer than lumber retaining walls and will weather better over time.
-Of course, these upsides come with an upped initial cost because they are more labor intensive to install.
-Unless you’re installing self-stacking nursery block, you’ll probably want to hire landscaping professionals to install most other forms of heavy masonry.
+Of course, these upsides come with an upped initial cost because they are more labor-intensive to install.
+Unless you’re installing self-stacking nursery blocks, you’ll probably want to hire landscaping professionals to install most other forms of heavy masonry.
 The most common masonry retaining walls are CMU blocks and stucco.
 The options only get more luxe from there, such as stone veneers and tiles.
 Like wood retaining walls, proper draining is essential.
 And very much so for masonry retaining walls, as they’ll be challenged by water pressure built up on the slope.

 5. Landscape a slope with it all

 For the biggest impact of all, do a combination of some or all of these suggestions.
-Slopes can be difficult and usually expensive to deal with, but a well-designed sloped can seriously grow your useable space and improve the aesthetics in a yard.
+Slopes can be difficult and usually expensive to deal with, but a well-designed sloped can seriously grow your useable space and improve the aesthetics of a yard.
 I personally love working with slopes because there are so many opportunities to create scales, spaces, and visual punches.
 Bottom line: The more intricately you landscape a slope, the more visually appealing possibilities for your property!